building in Thailand

 • Holiday Leave: Thailand has 13-15 official holidays per year.
 Many holidays are related to Buddhism or the royal family.
 Keep in mind that unless you work at an international school, you may need to work during Christmas or use your paid leave.

-• Social Security: It is legally required that the company enrolls you in Thailand’s Social Security system, deducting THB 750 from your salary to pay to the SSO.
+• Social Security: It is legally required that the company enrolls you in Thailand’s Social Security system, deducting 5% of your salary (up to THB 875 per month) to pay to the SSO.
 This provides free healthcare at a Social Security hospital.

-• Group Insurance: Many companies offer group health insurance to provide additional health coverage beyond what is offered by Social Security.
+• Group Insurance: This is optional.
+Many companies offer group health insurance to provide additional health coverage beyond what is offered by Social Security.

 Taxes

-Personal income tax rates will vary from 5% to 35% of your yearly salary.
-But you’re not responsible for paying those taxes.
-The company you work for will deduct them from your paycheck every month.
+Personal income tax rates vary from 5% to 35% of your yearly salary.
+In most cases, you don’t need to pay this separately yourself every month.
+The company you work for will deduct it from your paycheck.

 Find out more: Thailand Income Tax for Foreigners: Do You Need to Pay?